-Watching Grass Grow in the Classroom
+Growing Grass in the Classroom

 If cared for properly, your grass seeds may begin to grow in about one to two weeks depending on where you live.
 Continue to water the cups daily, even after the seeds begin to sprout.

 Invite children to observe their cups daily in the science center and record their observations in science notebooks or journals so they can track growth over time.

 Ask kids to help you measure the growth of the grass daily and record growth on a class chart or in individual notebooks to track progress.

 When the grass is tall enough, invite the children to “mow” the grass with scissors for additional fine motor practice- and fun!

 As a culminating activity to your study of growing grass, create a predictable class chart with the children to record their findings.